ricardodragon/toolservice/README.md

 ## URLs

 * api/tool/AssociateTool/{thingId}{toolid}
-  * GET: Associate the Tool where toolid=toolId to the thing where thingid=thingid IF THIS IS PERMITED.
+  * Put: Associate the Tool where toolid=toolId to the thing where thingid=thingid IF THIS IS PERMITED.

+## After Association Post

+This API can send the Data to a Endpoint if the configuration in present.
+The API will send a tool JSON to the configured endpoint.